12. Flip and Rotate images

 return output_array

-def get_imgarr_rotate_270(imgarray):
+def get_img_arr_rotate_270(img_array):

 # 4, 9, 14, 19, 24;; 3, 8, 13, 18, 23.

-row0 = [imgarray[x] for x in range(4, 25, 5)]
+row0 = [img_array[x] for x in range(4, 25, 5)]

-row1 = [imgarray[x] for x in range(3, 25, 5)]
+row1 = [img_array[x] for x in range(3, 25, 5)]

-row2 = [imgarray[x] for x in range(2, 25, 5)]
+row2 = [img_array[x] for x in range(2, 25, 5)]

-row3 = [imgarray[x] for x in range(1, 25, 5)]
+row3 = [img_array[x] for x in range(1, 25, 5)]

-row4 = [imgarray[x] for x in range(0, 25, 5)]
+row4 = [img_array[x] for x in range(0, 25, 5)]

 output_array = row0 + row1 + row2 + row3 + row4